-Has the city or building inspector red tagged your equipment?
+Has your equipment been rejected by an Inspector or local authority?
 Do you have a piece of unlabeled equipment that needs a third-party certification mark?
-TUV Rheinland offers field evaluation services (FES) and field labeling services – a quick and cost-effective solution.
+TÜV Rheinland offers field evaluation services (FES) and field labeling services – a quick and cost-effective solution.
 We can provide NEXT DAY field evaluation services to most areas in the U.S. and Canada.

-Our TUV Field Label or Special Inspection Label for Canada demonstrates to Authorities Having Jurisdiction (AHJs) that the product complies with nationally accepted standards.
+Our TÜV Rheinland Field Label for the US or Special Inspection Label for Canada demonstrates to Authorities Having Jurisdiction (AHJs) that the product complies with nationally accepted standards.